bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

   5. Composability

      a.
-How much framework-specific boilerplate to I need to write
+How much framework-specific boilerplate do I need to write
      b.
 Is a highly opinionated structure enforced
      c.
 How readily can I reuse code *inside* the framework